aws-samples/aws-security-odyssey/SID402Workshop/2_ImplementSecWithIoT/README.md

 By the end of this module, you will be able to:

 * Create a test AWS IoT environment using AWS CloudFormation.
 The environment will contain an Amazon EC2 instance running a package named [Node-RED](https://en.wikipedia.org/wiki/Node-RED).
-Node-RED provides a web-based interface that allows you to create message ;flows (i.e. sequences of transmissions).
+Node-RED provides a web-based interface that allows you to create message flows (i.e. sequences of transmissions).
 Node-RED can send these message flows using the MQTT and TLS protocols, which are used by AWS IoT.
-In short, Node-RED lets you simulate an AWS IoT device (a ;thing).
+In short, Node-RED lets you simulate an AWS IoT device (a thing).

-* Configure Node-RED to simuilate AWS IoT device (a ;thing) and then test communication with the AWS IoT service.
+* Configure Node-RED to simuilate AWS IoT device (a thing) and then test communication with the AWS IoT service.

 * Adjust the security permissions within AWS IoT to more tightly restrict the communication to AWS IoT.